andrewvaughan/template-core/README.md

 - [ ] Add and/or remove any files or folders that do not apply to the project
 - [ ] Remove all `.empty` files with `find . -type f -name '.empty' -delete`
+- [ ] Perform a search and replace for `andrewvaughan/template-core` and update the repository name

 ### License Steps